mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 Melna looked at me with confused and disdainful eyes.
 "Fajro?!
 What is that lecherous milta doing here?" she asked in a hushed tone.

-I was surprised that Melna had this reaction to him, and before I could explain, he rounded the corner and their eyes met.
+I was surprised at Melna's reaction.
+Before I could explain, he rounded the corner and their eyes met.

 "Did you put Liffa up to this?" she asked.